 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, optionally nut-free, peanut-free, optionally soy-free, vegan / plant-based (see graham cracker note), and vegetarian.

-Graham Crackers – There are many dairy-free brands out there (like Erewhon Organic Graham Crackers and Enjoy Live Vanilla Graham Cookies), but strict vegans should take note that honey is a common ingredient in graham crackers.
-For strict vegan cheesecake-stuffed strawberries, look for honey-free brands, like Sweet & Sara, swap in some other vegan crushed cookies, or even make your own grahams!
+Graham Crackers – There are many dairy-free brands out there (and even allergy-friendly, like Enjoy Life Vanilla Graham Cookies), but strict vegans should take note that honey is a common ingredient in graham crackers.
+For strict vegan cheesecake-stuffed strawberries, look for honey-free brands, swap in some other vegan crushed cookies, or even make your own grahams!

 Of course, these vegan cheesecake-stuffed strawberries will be delicious even if you have to skip the graham cracker finish!